-Bruce was very passionate about his work and his vision and talent were awe inspiring.
-Bruce co-produced bridal shows throughout the country including UNVEILED – The Ultimate Wedding Planning Event, the Twin Cities Bridal Show and UNVEILED – Rochester.
+Bruce Vassar was very passionate about his work and his vision and talent were awe-inspiring.
+Bruce co-produced bridal shows throughout the country including UNVEILED – The Ultimate Wedding Planning Event, the Twin Cities Bridal Show, and UNVEILED – Rochester.
 He has also co-produced the Wedding TrendSpot Press Fashion Show for Bridal Fashion Week in New York.
 He co-authored the annual Wedding Trends Look Book.
-He worked in Television with the creation of ‘RANDY to the RESCUE’ series for TLC and as an art director of Finale of Say Yes to the Dress America airing in January 2020.
+He worked in Television with the creation of “RANDY to the RESCUE” series for TLC and as an art director of the Finale of Say Yes to the Dress America which premiered in January 2020.

 His passion for all things weddings would lead him inspire couples to create a celebration that truly expresses their love.
 He had an eye for fashion and understood the importance of every detail as guests turn to see the bride as she takes that first step down the aisle.
 His sage advice was to always wear closed-toed shoes when wearing a long gown, because they don’t interrupt the line of the dress as they peak out in the walk down the aisle.
 He also had strong convictions that without a veil, you are just wearing a white dress.
 The veil, he said, makes you look like a bride.